-Maximum charge time to achieve a full charge is 4 hours.
+The Internal Battery requires a minimum charge time of 4 hours to achieve a full charge.
 Under normal operating conditions, the internal battery is capable of powering the ventilator alone for 1 hour and powering the ventilator and compressor for 30 minutes when fully charged.
 The ventilator should be connected to a main A/C supply and charged for at least 4 hours prior to switching to battery power.